acucciniello/acucciniello.com/_posts/2017-09-16-Setting-Time-Period-for-Hyper-Productivity--Parkinson's-Law.md

 ## Introduction

 Lately I have been playing around with a topic that I learned to increase a user's productivity.
 The Law is called *Parkinson's Law*.
 It basically states that *"work expands so as to fill the time available for its completion"*.
 This means if you have 3 weeks to complete a project, then it will take you 3 weeks to finish.
-What if we had only 1 week to do the same project, then it would get done in 1 week.
+What if we had only 1 week to do the same project?
+Then it would get done in 1 week.

 I have been implementing this in my life and I want to explain how I have been by giving you some tips.
-I got this idea from Tim Ferris's [4 Hour Work Week][4HWW].
+I got this idea from Tim Ferriss's [4 Hour Work Week][4HWW].
 I think it would be a good idea to check that book out!

 ## List Tasks Out Clearly

 ![toDoList](/assets/parkinsons/tooDoList.gif)

 The first step here is planning.
-If you have not read my blog post on planning out your time and goals, please check it out [here][goalsBP]
+If you have not read my blog post on planning out your time and goals, please check it out [here][goalsBP].

 Without a plan, it will be hard to execute.
 First thing to do here is to **define clearly what it is you must get done in the time period**.
 This means to set a *quantifiable* goal that you know you must reach.
 My advice to you is to set the goal a little farther than you think you can get done.
 You will be surprised what you can do.